Richard Dragon: New 52 onwards

 In 2011, The New 52 rebooted the DC universe.
 Richard Dragon was visited by Ricardo Diaz Jr. and trained him in martial arts.
-When Richard Dragon tried to teach him about peace, patience, and compassion, he was killed by Ricardo who saw weakness in him.
-To honor Richard, Ricardo adopted the "Richard Dragon" moniker for his own use.
+When Richard Dragon tried to teach him about peace, patience, and compassion, Ricardo killed him without hesitation, as he felt that a martial artist of Dragon's caliber did not deserve to live if he spoke of "peace".
+Ricardo then adopted "Richard Dragon" as an alias to symbolize that he had "taken" his fallen master's power.